KeysonRaphael/Viewers/docs/latest/deployment/index.md

 "Building", or creating, the files you will need is the same regardless of the web host you choose.
-You can find detailed instructions on how to configure and build the OHIF Viewer in our
+You can find detailed instructions on how to configure and build the mConnect Viewer in our
 ["Build for Production" guide](./recipes/build-for-production.md).

 ##### Part 2 - Host Your App